Home

 Mint Mark: "W"

 The West Point Mint joined the family of US Mints in 1988.
-Located on the grounds of the West Point Academy in New York, the Mint is a relatively new addition to the Army’s long presence at West Point, dating all the way back to the American Revolution.
+Located on the grounds of the West Point Military Academy in New York, the Mint is a relatively new addition to the Army’s long presence at West Point, which dates all the way back to the American Revolution.

 West Point: "Key to the Continent"